Fees, Loans and Bursaries

 From assistance with bursary funds, childcare, to college transport and student loans.

-Boston College aims to provide you with the best advice and guidance on financial support whatever your situation, all designed to support you throughout your studies.
+Whatever your situation, Boston College aims to provide you with the best advice and guidance on financial support available, all designed to support you throughout your studies.

-For those students aged between 16-18 on the 31st August of the year they start their course, they will not have to pay any course tuition fees on full time courses.
+For those students aged between 16-18 on the 31st August of the year they start their course, subject to meeting the eligibility criteria, will not have to pay any course tuition fees on full time courses.

 For those students aged 19 on the 31st August of the year they start their course, fees will vary, but some concessions may be available depending on their circumstances.